webalizer-gt/tc_dl/README.md

 ## Configure the script

-1. Run the script `tc_dl.py` with the option -c.
-You can do by using the command line:
+1. When the script is run for the first time or no configuration file is found, it automatically starts in configuration mode.
+If you want to make changes later, you can start it with the -c option:
    ```bash
    C:\Directory\>python tc_dl.py -c
    ```
 2. Enter a default channel name you want to downloads clips from.
 3. Enter a download folder eg. `C:\Username\TwitchClips`
-4. Enter a spacer combination that separates information in you filenames
+4. Enter a spacer combination that separates information in your filenames
 5. Enter Twitch Client-ID -> see instructions below how to get this
 6. Enter Twitch Secret -> see instructions below how to get this

+Alternatively, you can edit the config.json file directly.

 ## Instructions: Download clips